Bihar: Tourism

 Bihar is visited by many tourists from around the world, In 2019, 33 million tourists visited Bihar, including more than 1 million foreign tourists.

 Bihar is home to two UNESCO World Heritage Sites, as well as many other ancient monuments.
 The Mahabodhi Temple (literally: "Great Awakening Temple"), a UNESCO World Heritage site, is an ancient Buddhist temple in Bodh Gaya, marking the location where the Buddha is said to have attained enlightenment.
+Bodh Gaya (in Gaya district) is about 96 km (60 mi) from Patna.
 The Khuda Bakhsh Library, which has one of the world's largest collection of books, rare manuscripts and paintings is located in Patna.
-Bodh Gaya (in Gaya district) is about 96 km (60 mi) from Patna.

 Nalanda Mahavihara, a UNESCO World Heritage site, is among the oldest universities in the world, situated in Nalanda, Bihar.
 It comprises the archaeological remains of a monastic and scholastic institution dating from the third century BCE to the 13th century CE.
 It includes stupas, shrines, viharas (residential and educational buildings) and important art works in stucco, stone and metal.
 Nalanda stands out as the most ancient university of the Indian subcontinent.
-Archaeological Survey of India has recognized 72 monuments in Bihar as Monuments of National Importance.
-Furthermore, Archaeological Survey of India has recognized 30 additional monument as protected monuments in Bihar.
+Archaeological Survey of India has recognised 72 monuments in Bihar as Monuments of National Importance.
+Furthermore, Archaeological Survey of India has recognised 30 additional monument as protected monuments in Bihar.

+Rajgir, located in Nalanda district of Bihar, is a prominent tourist destination known for its historical, religious, and natural attractions.
+Once the capital of the Magadha empire, Rajgir holds significance for Buddhists, Jains, and Hindus alike.
+In recent years, it has emerged as a modern eco-tourism hub with the addition of attractions like the Rajgir Glass Sky Walk Bridge; India’s first of its kind offering panoramic views from atop the Vaibhav Hill.
+Another major draw is the Rajgir Zoo Safari, spread over 191 hectares, which allows visitors to observe wildlife like lions, tigers, leopards, and bears in open enclosures via guided safaris.
+Together, these sites combine heritage with adventure, making Rajgir a unique blend of ancient legacy and modern tourism.